-Subject: Local option fuel tax, used for bicycle paths
+Subject: Local option fuel tax, use for electricity and water

-As town attorney for the Town of Ponce Inlet, you have asked for my opinion on substantially the following question:
+As the Independent Auditor General for the City of Miami, you ask substantially the following question:

-Section 336.025, Florida Statutes, authorizes the levy of local option fuel taxes on motor fuel and diesel fuel for local transportation system projects.
-Section 336.025(1)(a)2., Florida Statutes, provides that “[c]ounty and municipal governments shall utilize moneys received pursuant to this paragraph only for transportation expenditures.”
+Section 336.025, Florida Statutes, authorizes the levy of local option fuel taxes (LOFT) on motor fuel and diesel fuel for local transportation system projects.
+Fuel taxes levied pursuant to the statute, however, may be used by county and municipal governments “only for transportation expenditures.”

 “[E]xpenditures by the local government from local or state shared revenue sources, excluding expenditures of bond proceeds, for the following programs:

 (a) Public transportation operations and maintenance.

 (b) Roadway and right-of-way maintenance and equipment and structures used primarily for the storage and maintenance of such equipment.

 (c) Roadway and right-of-way drainage.